-Department: Information Technology Project Manager: Yvette Blackford Project Coordinator: none
+Department: Information Technology Project Manager: Cuong Nguyen Project Coordinator: Cuong Nguyen

 The Department of Information Technology (ITD) evaluates requests for technology solutions to ensure there is a specific business need and that a technology solution is the most appropriate solution (rather than a process change, for example).
 Evaluation includes determining if the solution meets a legal requirement, enhances the protection of life and property, results in process streamlining, saves or contains costs, and/or increases revenue.